 The first step is to determine your ideal body weight (IBW).
 Here's an article that can help guide you: How Much Should I Weigh?
 Multiplying your IBW by 11 will give you a rough idea of the amount of calories you need per day in order to maintain your weight at your Ideal Body Weight.
 Depending on your height and IBW you will need to eat between 300 and 500 calories per day less than that number to lose about a pound per week.

 Because breastfeeding requires that you eat 300 - 500 calories each day over your baseline caloric needs, by simply making your baseline (non-pregnancy and non-breastfeeding) calories (the IBW x 11 calculation noted above) your goal number of calories, you will lose weight.
 Keep a close eye on your weight loss.
-You'll not want to lose much more than 1/2 to 1 pound a week to make sure that you are getting enough calories to feed your new baby.
+You'll not want to lose much more than 1/2 to 1 pound a week to make sure that you are still getting enough calories to feed your new baby.

 Following a Mediterranean style diet will help you lose that weight while still eating great food and eating healthy.